COM 272 US The Sundance Film Festival Experience 4 S.H.

 To cancel your participation in a program, complete the Winter Term Withdrawal questionnaire in your application.

-- Oct.
-14, 2016: Students that cancel on or after October 14 are responsible for the full program cost.
+- Nov.
+1: Students that cancel on or after this date are responsible for the full program cost.

 You are responsible for the costs noted above if you cancel regardless of whether you have paid the program fees at the time of cancellation.